milah1612/Multilingual_X_CB_Analysis/README.md

 The dataset used is the CardiffNLP Tweet Sentiment Multilingual dataset, which is publicly available on Hugging Face:
 👉 CardiffNLP/tweet_sentiment_multilingual

-A small processed sample (tweet_data.csv) is included in this repository to support the deployed application.
+The processed sample (tweet_data.csv) is included in this repository to support the deployed application.

 #Tools